BenPope95/scaffold-eth-substreams-challenge/README.md

   You will be using `StoreAddInt64`.

 > NOTE: the [substreams](https://docs.rs/substreams/latest/substreams/index.html).rs library is a different library than the [substreams-ethereum](https://docs.rs/substreams-ethereum/latest/substreams_ethereum/index.html).rs library that you used for the map_modules.

 - [ ] Now fill out `updatePolicy` and `valueType` appropriately

 > store_modules take in the same inputs as map_modules.
+> Unlike map_modules, store_modules do not have outputs.

 - [ ] Under `inputs` fill in the `-map` field with the name of our map_module

+## 2.2 Building the store_module

+- [ ] Go to `substreams_challenge > src > lib.rs`.

 #### What is filled out:

--
+- Your `store_transfer_volume` module takes in the `transfers: Transfers` protobuf outputted by `map_events`, as the first argument.
+- At the top of file we have imported the `StoreAddInt64` type, along with `StoreAdd` and `StoreNew` traits.
+  > You need to import the corresponding traits (such as `StoreAdd` and `StoreNew` for `StoreAddInt64`) to use the store types.

+#### The Goal of the module

+The module iterate over the `Transfers` and for each unique address increment the store value by 1.

+### Your Goals

+- [ ] Pass in the appropiate store type as the second argument
+- [ ] iterate over transfers
+- [ ] Use the appropriate method on the store type you passed in